 Briouate, or briwate, is a flaky triangle that can be both sweet and savory.
 Originally from Fez, its most common version consists of almonds, sugar, orange blossom water, and cinnamon, all wrapped in a sheet of Moroccan Bastilla.
 Briouates with seafood are also very popular.
 There are other recipes where the triangles are stuffed with minced meat, chicken, cheese, or vegetables.

-During a traditional Moroccan meal, many salads are served before or during the dish, hot or cold.
+During Traditional Moroccan Dishes, many salads are served before or during the dish, hot or cold.
 Whether simple or complex, all bring a touch of freshness and allow Moroccans to eat a lot of vegetables.
-Cucumber tomatoes, cumin carrots, eggplant zaalouk, zucchini with hazelnuts, celery mushrooms, orange lentils … once again, the variations are endless!
+Cucumber tomatoes, cumin carrots, eggplant zaalouk, zucchini with hazelnuts, celery mushrooms, and orange lentils … once again, the variations are endless!

 Moroccan dessert dishes are quite light.
 Chebakia is, with almond briouate, the flagship pastry of Ramadan.
 The dough, made with wheat flour, eggs, orange blossom water, anise, and almond, is fried in vegetable oil, then covered with honey and sesame seeds.
 It is also one of the cheapest and most common cakes in Morocco.